Badboy-Luo/GF_eta/README.md

 The geometric phase is a global measure of the spatial geometry of an acoustic or seismic field, making it a highly sensitive metric to changes in the wave supporting medium.
 This GF_eta package shows how to calculate the geometry phase of a seismic field by reconstructing the ground Green's function through seismic noise recordings.

 cc.sh: A MSNoise job script.
 We use the MSNoise software to cross-correlate continuous seismic data.
-The output includes daily noise correlation functions (NCFs) between every two seismic stations.
+The output are daily noise correlation functions (NCFs) between every two seismic stations, approximating Green's functions between every two sites.

 eta.py: Calculating temporal changes in geometric phase ($\Delta \eta$) based on daily NCFs.